Partnership for a Healthier America: Healthy Hunger Relief

 Through Healthy Hunger Relief partners, PHA works with food banks to increase access to nutritious foods for populations in need that are disproportionately affected by obesity, diabetes, and other chronic diet-related diseases.
 PHA Healthy Hunger Relief partners are committed to addressing hunger, malnutrition, and chronic disease by increasing the supply of healthier options and fostering their demand.
 PHA's 28 food bank partners reach more than 7 million food insecure individuals across 19 states and have increased the amount of healthy food distributed by 115 million pounds, while eliminating 19 million pounds of junk/snack food from their inventories.

-Shifting Retail Environments
+Shifting retail environments

 PHA's distributor and retail partners are improving the supply chain so that better for-you foods and beverages are available wherever people are.
 PHA's convenience store partners have more than 2,500 locations across 39 states, and 75% of those locations are in food-scarce neighborhoods.
 PHA works with these stores to not only increase the accessibility of healthier items, but to also actively promote their consumption through marketing, strategic placement throughout the store, and pricing that is competitive with less healthy alternatives.